expo/expo/docs/pages/guides/config-plugins.md

 title: Config Plugins
 ---

-> This guide applies to SDK +41 projects.
+> This guide applies to SDK 41+ projects.
 The Expo Go app doesn't support custom native modules.

-When adding a native module to your project, most of the setup can be done automatically by simply installing the module in your project, but some modules require more complex setup.
-For instance, say you installed `expo-camera` in your bare project, you need to let the native app know that camera permissions must now be enabled, this is where config plugins come in.
+When adding a native module to your project, most of the setup can be done automatically by installing the module in your project, but some modules require more complex setup.
+For instance, say you installed `expo-camera` in your bare project, you now need to configure the native app to enable camera permissions — this is where config plugins come in.
 Config plugins are a system for extending the Expo config and customizing the prebuild phase of managed builds.

 Internally Expo CLI uses config plugins to generate and configure all the native code for a managed project.
-Plugins do things like generate app icons, set the app name, and configure the Info.plist, AndroidManifest.xml, etc.
+Plugins do things like generate app icons, set the app name, and configure the `Info.plist`, `AndroidManifest.xml`, etc.

-Think of plugins like a bundler for native projects, and running `expo eject` as a way to bundle the projects by evaluating all the project plugins.
-Doing so will create generated folders `ios` and `android`, these folders can be modified manually but then the folders can no longer be safely regenerated without potentially overwriting manual modifications, we call this process the bare workflow.
-If the native projects are only ever modified via plugins, then the project is custom managed workflow.
+You can think of plugins like a bundler for native projects, and running `expo eject` as a way to bundle the projects by evaluating all the project plugins.
+Doing so will generate `ios` and `android` directories.
+These directories can be modified manually after being generated, but then they can no longer be safely regenerated without potentially overwriting manual modifications.

 > 💡 **Hands-on Learners**: Use [this sandbox][sandbox] to play with the core functionality of Expo config plugins.
 For more complex tests, use a local Expo project, with `expo eject --no-install` to apply changes.